Table of Contents

 When and why you should change your LLC to a C corporation

 Entities may convert from one structure to another to meet urgent needs, such as scaling up or going public.
-It would not be rare for a Limited Liability Company (LLC) to reach the phase when changes are vital to its success.
+A Limited Liability Company (LLC) may enter this phase when changes are vital to its success.

 Here are several situations you can anticipate to happen as a sign of the need for innovation.